rkananya/FlamesForFun/README.md

 - Understanding of **string manipulation** and **basic algorithms**
 - Application of **control structures** (loops, conditions)
 - Implementation of a **fun, interactive logic-based program**
+- Ability to take real life fun to digital as Well
+- This is a proccessed and well structured algorithm.
+- So needn't be scared for your delulu it gives the logically correct answer!

 ##  Future Enhancements
 - GUI version using Java Swing